-After the storm has passed, ensure the system is safe before turning it back on.
-First, confirm there are no indications of damage and clean any debris from around the unit.
-Call BW/Cook Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the unit.
-Once you’ve had the equipment inspected by a professional, turn the equipment back on immediately to help dry the home and avoid mold from getting into the unit or ductwork.
+Once the storm has passed, make sure the system is safe before turning it back on.
+First, verify there are no indications of damage and clean any debris from around the equipment.
+Call Stallion Heating and Air Conditioning for a system inspection if there is any damage or flooding to the unit.
+Once you’ve had the equipment inspected by a professional, turn the heating and cooling system back on immediately to help dry the home and prevent mold from getting into the unit or ductwork.

 If your equipment has suffered any damage, check out these suggestions on what to do if your equipment suffers damage and then call Stallion Heating and Air Conditioning and learn about our membership plans to help keep your HVAC system in working order all year long.